Updated January 13, 2021

-We are beyond thrilled to be able to resume running rafting trips this season!
-We at Whitewater Excitement will be following all State, local, and CDC guidelines and are committed to maintaining our high standards, professionalism, and exciting adventures through these times.
-Here are some ways our family owned operation will be rafting this 2020 season.
+We have completed a full season of rafting with COVID, and are preparing to enter another one.
+We had a successful 2020 season, and are planning on implementing the same protocols as last season.
+We will continue to follow all State, local, and CDC guidelines and are committed to maintaining our high standards, professionalism, and exciting adventures through these times.
+Here are some ways our family owned operation will be rafting this 2021 season.

 WHAT WE ARE ASKING OF YOU